fenago/puppet-course/advanced/md/Lab_1.md

     `index.html` file for our virtual host in `/var/www/fenago`.
 Again, we\'ll use
     `@heredoc` syntax to make this more readable.
-This directory won\'t exist yet, so we need to create[]{#id325450948 .indexterm} this as well, using the following code:
+This directory won\'t exist yet, so we need to create this as well, using the following code:

 ```